 - Both the board and nomination committee charters (disclosed on the website) include a section on performance evaluation practices adopted by the Company.
-The chairman and/or nomination committee may review the performance of the Board, its committees and individual - ✓ directors to ensure that the Company continues to have the mix of skills and experience necessary for the conduct of its activities.
+The chairman and/or nomination committee may review the performance of the Board, its committees

+✓ and individual directors to ensure that the Company continues to have - ✓ and individual directors to ensure that the Company continues to have the mix of skills and experience necessary for the conduct of its activities.